Creativity and the unconscious illustrated

 Importantly, consciousness doesn’t only expand upward into the open air.
 With effort and attention, it can also extend downward into the water.

-Unconscious material often breaks through in small fragments: sudden ideas, intuitions, visions, snippets of dream imagery or moments of active imagination.
+I think this is intersting because, as mentioned, unconscious material often breaks through in small fragments that are experienced in sudden ideas, intuitions, visions, snippets of dream imagery or moments of active imagination.
+This model should help to understand where the ideas are popping out from and what the mechanism is like.

-These appear like waves, splashes, bubbles or droplets, fleeting contacts with the depths.
+The ideas, visions etc. appear like waves, splashes, bubbles or droplets.
+They are like fleeting contacts with the depths.
 They are fuel for creativity.
 Many creatives know the sensation of their art pouring through them.
 In the so-called flow state, it can feel as if the artwork gives birth to itself, using the artist as a tool.

 Unconscious material doesn’t cross the threshold fully formed but it must pass through the surface, where it breaks apart or becomes partially visible.
 This aligns not only with Jung’s idea of the threshold of consciousness but also with cognitive science’s view of access consciousness.